RevenueCat/meta-memcache-py/README.md

 By mixing and plugging routers and executors is possible to build advanced behaviors.
 Check [`CacheClient`](https://github.com/RevenueCat/meta-memcache-py/blob/main/src/meta_memcache/cache_client.py) and [`extras/`](https://github.com/RevenueCat/meta-memcache-py/blob/main/src/meta_memcache/extrasy) for some examples.

+## Recommended configuration:
+We recommend to:
+* Use multiple smaller servers rather than a single large server:
+  - This will reduce the impact of a single server going down.
+  - Use consistent hashing to distribute keys across servers, so when a server goes down, only a small fraction of keys are affected.
+  - Consistent hashing is a bit more expensive than simple hashing, if you plan to use MigratingCacheClient and allocate new pools when growing your cache pools you can use simple hashing.
+* But don't go too small:
+  - Cloud instances allocate very low network bandwidth for small instances, so you might be limited by network and experience high latency, errors, and timeouts.
+  - The dataset will have hot keys, and with very small servers you will experience more load variance across servers and hot keys can saturate a one server, while other servers are idle.
+* Disable raise on server errors:
+  - Provide a write failure tracker to invalidate keys that fail to update, and achieve eventual consistency.
+  - This simplifies the code, since you don't have to handle exceptions on each request.
+Errors will be mapped to a miss or not stored.
+  - You can still tell apart a genuine miss/not stored from a server error by using `is_error_response()` and lower-level methods for advanced use cases.
+* Configure a gutter pool: This will provide some level of caching when a server is down, instead of hitting the backend for each previously cached key.

 ## Low level meta commands:

 The low-level commands are in